Published August 17, 2016|11 min read

 But it doesn’t always make sense to participate in your employee benefits, especially when private options may be less expensive or provide you with more choice.
-In this article, we’re going to look at four popular employee benefits – health insurance, 401(k)s, disability insurance, and life insurance – and walk you through whether or not you should opt-in or opt-out, along with our investigation of what your alternatives are.
+In this article, we’re going to look at four popular employee benefits – health insurance, 401(k)s, disability insurance and life insurance – and walk you through whether or not you should opt-in or opt-out, along with our investigation of what your alternatives are.
+(And if you're a freelancer trying to build your own benefits package, you can find a step-by-step guide here.)

 According to the 2015 Bureau of Labor Statistics’ National Compensation Survey, 72% of workers have access to health insurance as an employee benefit.
 Out of all workers, only 53% participate in an employer-provided health insurance plan.
 Why do the 19% of workers who opt out of their employer’s coverage do so, and what do they do instead?